frattalab/tdp43-apa/preprocessing/README.md

 `scripts/compare_cryptic_annot_patr_matches.R` visualises the % overlap reported for cryptic relative to the 1k annotated PAS samples.
 Also computes an empirical p-value at each distance threshold assessing the null that cryptic and annotated PAS originate from the same distribution.

+### Nucleotide frequency around PATR-defined PAS

-### Get a BED file of PATR cluster representative coordinates
+#### Get a BED file of PATR cluster representative coordinates & extend intervals by a specified distance

 Simple script to swap the representative coordinates (position with most supporting reads) of PATR PAS clusters with the representative coordinates stored in the Name field.
 Requi